programmfabrik/apitest/README.md

 Perform a request against the http server path `/proxy/<store_name>`.
 Where `<store_name>` is a key (store name) inside the `proxy` object in the configuration.
-The expected response will have wither `200` status code and no body or another status and an error body.
+The expected response will have either `200` status code and the used offset as body or another status and an error body.

 Given this request:
 ```yaml